russgray/basildoncoder_blog/content/comments/The-PG-Wodehouse-Method-Of-Refactoring-98.md

 Author_Email: noreply@blogger.com
 Author_IP: None

-I have never heard the term &quot;edge condition&quot; before - can you explain?
+I have never heard the term "edge condition" before - can you explain?